If Your Reading This, Chances Are You Need Help!

 7. Not A/B Testing Landing Pages

 Once your ad has earned a click, the real work begins – and that involves a compelling landing page that leads directly to conversion.
-Use A/B test software, such as Unbounce or Leadpages, to test multiple landing pages by changing up the images, copy, design, layout and calls to action to determine the most effective combination for conversion – just like you do with the ad copy itself.
+Use A/B test software, such as Unbounce, to test multiple landing pages by changing up the images, copy, design, layout and calls to action to determine the most effective combination for conversion – just like you do with the ad copy itself.

 8. Not Using All 3 Keyword Match Types

 Google keyword match types are specific settings that will control which searches act as triggers for your ad.
 The three keyword match types include: